Roomba 980 Review

 Hair wrap test

-Another area to consider when buying robot vacuums is how well it resists tangles.
-To test, I spread one gram of five to seven inch human hair.
-This is a loose estimate as some strands were over seven inches.
+Another area to consider when buying robot vacuums is how well they resist tangles.
+I spread one gram of five to seven-inch human hair to test.
+This is a loose estimate, as some strands were over seven inches.

 The 980 was able to resist tangles up to seven inches.